srivathsavanurag/tech-it-sprints/README.md

 1)Takes username similar to basic-servlet-example and takes a number.
 2)Outputs welcome {username} and multiplication tables

  *Note: In basic-servlet-example project, inside servlet class(TestSessionServlet) we had to write html string(code) inside out.write().
 We had to get the username and append to the html string which is inside out.write().
-In JSP we just write JAVA code inside html code, we get the username which is in request inside html code by writing java code.*
+In JSP we write java code inside html code, we get the username which is in request inside html code by writing java code.*

 ## Points to be noted
 ##### JSP lifecycle